wazo-platform/wazo-platform.org/website/uc-doc/upgrade/upgrade_notes_details/25-15/bookworm.md

   currently installed.
 If your version of Wazo is older than 23.06, you should first upgrade your Wazo to Debian Bullseye, following the procedure described in [Debian 11 (Bullseye) Upgrade Notes](/uc-doc/upgrade/upgrade_notes_details/23-06/bullseye).
-- Make sure your have sufficient space for the upgrade.
+- Make sure your have sufficient disk space available for the upgrade.
 You might run into trouble if you have less than 2 GiB available in the file system that holds the `/var` and `/` directories.
 - Make sure you do not have the Gnome Desktop installed, specifically the `gnome-core` package, as it can cause dependency conflicts for the upgrade.
 - If you have customized the Debian system of your Wazo in some nontrivial way, you might want to review the [official Debian release notes](https://www.debian.org/releases/bookworm/releasenotes) before the upgrade.
 Most importantly, you should: